mulesoft/docs-exchange/api-docs/2-Getting Started.md

 In the file `settings.xml` , specify the special user `~~~Token~~~`.

-Replace the PASSWORD with the Core Services access token.
+Replace `ACCESS_TOKEN` with the Core Services access token.

 ```
 <?xml version="1.0" encoding="UTF-8"?>